ScriptRaccoon/svelte-library-demo/README.md

 7. View details of a genre (description, list of books within that genre)
 8. Rate a book
 9. Update a rating

+## Setup of the repository

+### Prerequisites

+Node.js, pnpm, Turso account

+### Steps

+- Create the `.env` file based on `.env.example` with the connection details of a Turso database
+- Seed the local database with `pnpm:seed` (this uses `seed.sql`)
+- Install the dependencies: `pnpm install`
+- Run the development server: `pnpm dev`

+Notice that `seed.sql` contains a lot of fake ratings for the purpose of displaying some data.